Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 An optional custom property called _description_ is also added: this property is propagated to the data nodes instantiated from this config.

-In lines 5, 6, 7, 8, and 9 we add another data node configuration with the id "model_cfg". _scope_ is
-set to `CYCLE`, so the corresponding data nodes will be shared by all the scenarios from the same cycle. _storage_type_ is "pickle" as well, and two optional custom properties are
+In lines 5-9, we add another data node configuration with the id "model_cfg". _scope_ is set to `CYCLE`, so the corresponding data nodes will be shared by all the scenarios from the same cycle. _storage_type_ is "pickle" as well, and two optional custom properties are
 added: a _description_ string and an integer _code_.
 These two properties are propagated to the